stephen-woods/blog/content/blog/2020-08-01-measuring-bidirectional-zstream-latency/index.md

 ---
-title: "Measuring Bi-directional ZStream Latency with ZIO/ScalaPB"
+title: "Bi-directional ZStream Latency with ZIO/ScalaPB"
 description: "Tapping, Timing and Refs within ZStreams"
 blurb: "Learn how to measure latency of messages over a bi-directional GRPC stream using ZIO/ScalaPB"
 date: "2020-08-01"